The Tatler Guide To Art Galleries In Wong Chuk Hang & Aberdeen

 Pékin Fine Arts

-Finish your art-y tour of Wong Chuk Hang at Pékin Fine Arts, a gallery opened by Meg Maggio in 2012.
+Pékin Fine Arts is a gallery that was opened by Meg Maggio in 2012.

 Pékin Fine Arts works with multiple big names, including Arik Levy and Pieter Hugo, but is best known for promoting talents from Mainland China such as Liu Di, Chen Shaoxiong and Wang Qingsong.